 In order to create a fine and well-tuned timepiece, there are a number of different components that must be designed, created, and finally, assembled by incredibly skilled watchmakers.
 Although there are several watchmakers and styles of wrist watches to choose from, they all will have the basic elements of what makes a watch.
-Knowing the basic outer parts of a wrist watch will not only help you understand more of its technical makeup, but will also help you when the time comes to select the style that best fits you.
+Watch anatomy is important as knowing the basic outer parts of a wrist watch will not only help you understand more of its technical makeup, but will also help you when the time comes to select the style that best fits you.

 Most cases are made of stainless steel.
 This is due to the durability of the metal and that it won’t tarnish.
 There are also watches that have cases made of other metals such as gold or platinum and for sports watches, you may see a case made of plastic.
 There are even cases made of different types of wood.
 When it comes to cases, there are plenty of options to fit your own personal style and needs.